• IRIS Center

 Assessment

-Teaching English Language Learners: Effective Instructional Practices
+Teaching English Learners: Effective Instructional Practices

 Wrap Up

-secret translation iconBecause the number of ELLs continues to increase, it is likely that teachers everywhere will at some time have English language learners in their classrooms.
+secret translation iconBecause the number of ELs continues to increase, it is likely that teachers everywhere will at some time have English learners in their classrooms.
 In order to improve the educational outcomes of these students, teachers should learn how to effectively work with them.
 Second language proficiency develops incrementally and varies by learner.
 Some students are able to understand basic conversational English, while others can understand and use the more advanced language necessary for success in academic endeavors.

 Transcript: Wrap Up Translation